timescale/docs/mst/maintenance.md

 system during the upgrade.

 ### Procedure: Adjusting your maintenance window
-1. [Log in to your Timescale Cloud account][mst-login].
+1. [Log in to your Managed Service for TimescaleDB account][mst-login].
 Click the name of the service that you want to manage the maintenance window for.
 1. In the `Maintenance window` section, click `Change`.
 1. In the `Service Maintenance Window` dialog, select the day of the week and